 If possible, use PowerPoint’s Presenter View with two screens.
 It gives you the most features and gives your audience the best experience.
-If you only have one screen, use PowerPoint’s Reading View and a notes document.
+If you only have one screen, share the hidden Slide Show window in Presenter View.
 It will give you all the features of Presenter View like seeing your notes, and the slides are high-res for the attendees.

 Dave Paradi has over twenty-two years of experience delivering customized training workshops to help business professionals improve their presentations.
 He has written ten books and over 600 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
 His focus is on helping corporate professionals visually communicate the messages in their data so they don’t overwhelm and confuse executives.
 Dave is one of fewer than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel, PowerPoint, and Teams communities.
 His articles and videos on virtual presenting have been viewed over 3.5 million times and liked over 14,000 times on YouTube.